-The subscription to the Phoenicians’ Route Confederation implicate, in particular, the following fundamental obligations:
+The applicant is aware that the adhesion to the Phoenicians’ Route Confederation implicate, in particular, the following fundamental obligations:

 - to promote the values of democracy and cooperation among the populations as a foundation for a peaceful and civil coexistence;

-– to guarantee an active participation in the activities (scientific, educational, international dialogue, cultural tourism) of the Phoenicians’ Route Confederation and the payment of the annual sum established by the General Assembly of the Cultural Route;
+- to guarantee an active participation in the activities (scientific and educational ones, international dialogue, cultural tourism) of the Phoenicians’ Route Confederation and the payment of the annual fee established by the General Assembly of the Route;

 - to guarantee the respect of the criteria of each Cultural Routes of the Council of Europe (Resolution CM/Res (2013)67 of the Council of Europe, Rules for the award of the “Cultural Route of the Council of Europe”) listed below: